EvergreenTheTree/dotfiles/SOFTWARE.md

 - Speedcrunch: Nice simple calculator
 - **[LINUX]** Atril PDF Viewer: The best light-weight pdf viewer for gnome that I could find, though evince is okay.
 I would use okular on KDE.
-- Sumatra PDF: Another PDF viewer.
-It is the only good open source viwewer I could find for windows _(and linux)_, though it is kind of ugly.
+- **[WINDOWS]** Sumatra PDF: Another PDF viewer.
+It is the only good open source viewer I could find for windows, though it is kind of ugly.
 - Epson escpr: Printer driver.
 'Nuff said.
 - Pandoc: An awesome document converter.